-This work has been done within an internship at MIT.
-The internship report [Ram06] and the Alloy specification files are available on the author's website [Ram].
+This work has been done within an internship at MIT [Ram06]; the Alloy model files are available on the author's website [Ram].

-2. Representing integers with Alloy
+2 Representing integers with Alloy

-The implementation of integers in the $Alloy \ Analyzer^3$ provides not very efficient analyses.
+The implementation of integers in the $Alloy Analyzer^3$ provides not very efficient analyses.
 Indeed, the translation of integers and their operations into boolean formulae consumes a lot of time and space, by building the whole arithmetic circuits, and dramatically reduces the definable scope.